fbernutz/die-himmelstraeumerin-blog/Content/posts/basic-ipad-support.md

     <figcaption>Screenshot of App Icons in AssetCatalog in Xcode.</figcaption>
 </figure>

 Awesome, that's it!
-At this point we are nearly good to go!
+At this point we are almost good to go!

 ## 6) Additional Tasks